 (When the election is called ‘uncontested’, it means no voting took place, as there were not enough candidates for an election)

 (By-elections in parish councils work differently to the rest of government.
-They are not automatic, but, if and when a vacancy comes up, they have to be ‘called‘ by ten electors of the district)
+They are not automatic.
+If a vacancy comes up, a by-election only will occur if it is ‘called‘ by at least ten electors of the district)